Jury resumes deliberations in Alex Jones’ Sandy Hook trial | Federal News Network

 WATERBURY, Conn.
-(AP) — Jurors resumed deliberating Friday on how much conspiracy theorist Alex Jones should pay for spreading the lie that the 2012 Sandy Hook School shooting was a hoax.
+(AP) — A Connecticut jury resumed deliberations Tuesday in its effort to decide on how much conspiracy theorist Alex Jones should pay for spreading the lie that the 2012 Sandy Hook Elementary School shooting was staged by “crisis actors.”

-Deliberations in the civil trial began late Thursday afternoon but soon broke up for the day.
-The panel began its work Friday with a request for a dry-erase easel, markers, an eraser and a copy of the jury instructions.
+in Waterbury entered its second full day of discussions in the defamation trial.
+Jones and his company, Free Speech Systems, were found last year to 15 plaintiffs in the lawsuit for broadcasting a...

 READ MORE

 WATERBURY, Conn.
-(AP) — Jurors resumed deliberating Friday on how much conspiracy theorist Alex Jones should pay for spreading the lie that the 2012 Sandy Hook School shooting was a hoax.
+(AP) — A Connecticut jury resumed deliberations Tuesday in its effort to decide on how much conspiracy theorist Alex Jones should pay for spreading the lie that the 2012 Sandy Hook Elementary School shooting was staged by “crisis actors.”

-Deliberations in the civil trial began late Thursday afternoon but soon broke up for the day.
-The panel began its work Friday with a request for a dry-erase easel, markers, an eraser and a copy of the jury instructions.
+in Waterbury entered its second full day of discussions in the defamation trial.
+Jones and his company, Free Speech Systems, were found last year to 15 plaintiffs in the lawsuit for broadcasting a conspiracy theory that no children died and that the victims’ relatives were part of an elaborate hoax.

-Last year, Jones for damages.
-The jury’s task is to relatives of eight Sandy Hook victims and to an FBI agent who responded to the massacre.
+in the mass shooting at the school in Newtown, Connecticut. repeatedly told his millions of followers on his Infowars website show that the shooting didn’t happen.

-Jones in the trial, saying he was “done saying I’m sorry” for calling the school shooting a hoax.
-His lawyers have argued that he’s not responsible for the deeds of anyone who tormented the victims’ families, and that they are overstating how much harm the conspiracy theory caused them.
+, victims’ relatives and the FBI agent said they have been tormented and threatened — in person, by mail and on social media — by people who believed those lies.
+The plaintiffs’ lawyers have suggested to the jury that a just verdict could be in the hundred of millions of dollars.

-Outside court, Jones has bashed the trial as a “kangaroo court” that aims to stomp on his free speech rights and put him out of business.
+The trial began Sept.
+13. , Jones said he was “done saying I’m sorry” for calling the shooting a hoax.
+Outside of the courthouse he’s called the legal proceedings a “show trial” aimed at putting him out of business.

-In a similar trial in Texas in August, a jury ordered Jones to pay in damages to the parents of one of the children killed in the shooting, because of the hoax lies.
+In a similar trial in Texas, a jury in August ordered Jones to pay to the parents of one of the children killed in the shooting, though that award could wind up being substantially reduced.
+A third such trial is expected to begin near the end of the year in Texas.

 Copyright